DmitriyShum/HacktoberFest/README.md

 # HacktoberFest
-do some pull requests aye? :P
+## do some pull requests aye? :P
+### Hacktoberfest is back! you can win a shirt if you make atleast 6 pull-requests from October 1- 31!
+#### Have fun!